Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Numerical results

-In Fig.~\ref{NVrandTat20Rs}, we present the 2 D timing diagrams of plasma density, velocity, and temperature at 21.5 $R_s$, derived from the time-evolving simulation results during CRs 2283 and 2284.
+In Fig.~\ref{NVrandTat20Rs} we present the 2D timing diagrams of plasma density, velocity, and temperature at 21.5$\;R_s$, derived from the time-evolving simulation results during CRs 2283 and 2284.
 These images are plotted along the latitudes intersected by the Sun–Earth line.
-The orange dashed lines and the gray solid lines denote the corresponding MNLs derived from the time-evolving and quasi-steady-state simulation results, respectively.
-It reveals that the MNL is generally coincidence with the latitude distribution of high-density low-speed solar wind.
-The distribution of the simulated plasma temperature is positively correlated with radial solar wind speeds \citep{Elliott2012,Pinto_2017,Licaixia2018}, with the fast solar wind ($V_r$ > 550 $\rm km~s^{-1}$) exhibiting temperatures ranging from 1.1 to 1.8 MK, while the slow wind ($V_r$ < 450 $\rm km~s^{-1}$) corresponds to temperatures between 0.4 and 0.8 MK.
-However, during the intervals between the 260-th and 320-th hours, around the 930-th hour, and between the 1240-th and 1280-th hours, the MNL is accompanied with low-density, high-speed flows.
+The figure shows that the MNL generally coincides with the latitude distribution of the high-density low-speed solar wind.
+The distribution of the simulated plasma temperature is positively correlated with the radial speeds of the solar wind \citep{Elliott2012,Pinto_2017,Licaixia2018}, with the fast solar wind ($V_r$ > 550 $\rm km~s^{-1}$) exhibiting temperatures ranging from 1.1 to 1.8 MK, while the slow wind ($V_r$ < 450 $\rm km~s^{-1}$) corresponds to temperatures between 0.4 and 0.8~MK.
+Between the 260th and 320th hours, around the 930th hour, and between the 1240th and 1280th hours, however, the MNL is accompanied by low-density high-speed flows.
 This may be attributed to the absence of a self-consistent heating mechanism in this model.

-Additionally, it is noticed that the evolution of MNLs in the time-evolving and quasi-steady-state simulations closely coincides between the 300-th and 650-th hours, but drifts apart thereafter.
-This agreement is attributed to the fact that the magnetic fields at latitudes west of the one intersected by the Sun–Earth line \citep{Hamada2018} at the 654-th hour, the reference time for the synoptic magnetogram used in the quasi-steady-state simulation, are gradually updated during this time interval around the 300-th and 650-th hours.
-In contrast, the subsequent deviation is due to the absence of magnetic field evolution beyond this interval in the synoptic magnetogram used in the quasi-steady-state simulation.
+Additionally, the evolution of MNLs in the time-evolving and quasi-steady-state simulations closely coincides between the 300th and 650th hours, but drifts apart thereafter.
+This agreement is attributed to the fact that the magnetic fields at latitudes west of the one intersected by the Sun–Earth line at the 654th hour, the reference time for the synoptic magnetogram used in the quasi-steady-state simulation, are gradually updated during this time interval \citep{Hamada2018} around the 300th and 650th hours.
+In contrast, the subsequent deviation is due to the absence of the magnetic field evolution beyond this interval in the synoptic magnetogram used in the quasi-steady-state simulation.